 Export tax rates are defined by (GT2), where tme_c is the vector of export duties in the base solution, $dabte_c$ is a vector of absolute changes in the vector of export duties, TEADJ is a variable whose initial value is ONE, DTE is a variable whose initial value is ZERO and $te01_c$ is a vector of zeros and non zeros.
-Sales tax rates are defined by (GT3), where tms_c is the vector of sales tax rates in the base solution, $dabts_c$ is a vector of absolute changes in the vector of sales taxes, TSADJ is a variable whose initial value is ONE, DTS is a variable whose initial value is ZERO and $ts01_c$ is a vector of zeros and non zeros.
-And excise tax rates are defined by (GT3), where $texb_c$ is the vector of excise tax rates in the base solution, $dabtex_c$ is a vector of absolute changes in the vector of import duties, TEXADJ is a variable whose initial value is ONE, DTEX is a variable whose initial value is ZERO and $tex01_c$ is a vector of zeros and non zeros.
+Sales tax rates are defined by (GT3), where tss_c is the vector of sales tax rates in the base solution, $dabts_c$ is a vector of absolute changes in the vector of sales taxes, TSADJ is a variable whose initial value is ONE, DTS is a variable whose initial value is ZERO and $ts01_c$ is a vector of zeros and non zeros.
+A second sales tax (TSS_c) is defined in (GT4); this provides an option for differential sales taxes.
+VAT taxes (TV_c) are defined in (GT5) and quantity excise tax rates are defined by (GT6), where $texb_c$ is the vector of excise tax rates in the base solution, $dabtex_c$ is a vector of absolute changes in the vector of import duties, TEXADJ is a variable whose initial value is ONE, DTEX is a variable whose initial value is ZERO and $tex01_c$ is a vector of zeros and non zeros.